 The concept of leverage in business is related to a principle in physics where it refers to the use of a lever that gives the user a mechanical advantage in moving or lifting objects.
 Without leverage, such a task might not be accomplished.

-Businesses can use leverage to fund company growth and development in a similar way, through the purchase of assets.
+Leverage involves using capital (assets), usually cash from loans to fund company growth and development in a similar way, through the purchase of assets.
 Such growth could not be accomplished without the benefit of additional funds gained through leverage.

 How Leverage Works—An Example